jrpool/testarido/README.md

 The third item in each array, if there are 3 items in the array, is the criterion with which the value of the first property is compared.

 A typical use for an `expect` property is checking the correctness of a Testaro test.
-Thus, the validation jobs in the `validation/tests/jobs` directory all contain `test` acts with `expect` properties.
+Thus, the validation jobs in the `validation/tests/jobs` directory all contain tool acts with `expect` properties.
 See the “Validation” section below.

-When a `test` act has an `expect` property, the result for that act has an `expectations` property reporting whether the expectations were satisfied.
+When a tool act has an `expect` property, the result for that act has an `expectations` property reporting whether the expectations were satisfied.
 The value of `expectations` is an array of objects, one object per expectation.
 Each object includes a `property` property identifying the expectation, and a `passed` property with `true` or `false` value reporting whether the expectation was satisfied.
 If applicable, it also has other properties identifying what was expected and what was actually reported.

 ### Tools

-The tools whose tests Testaro performs have particularities described below.
+Some of the tools whose tests Testaro performs have particularities described below.

 #### ASLint